-- Aspects of the determination of mineralisation that are Material to the Public Report. - In cases where 'industry standard' work has been would done this relatively simple 'reverse circulation drilling was used to obtain 1 meter samples from which 3 kilograms was pulverised to produce a 30 grams charge for fire assay').
+Criteria JORC Code explanation Commentary Aspects of the determination of mineralisation that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (eg. 'reverse circulation drilling was used to obtain 1 meter samples from which 3 kilograms was pulverised to produce a 30 grams charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities mineralisation types (eg. submarine nodules) may disclosure warrant detailed information. - millimetres) duplicates (6%), and 1 x coarse blank.
+Unusual commodities or mineralisation types (eg. submarine nodules) may warrant disclosure of detailed information. millimetres) duplicates (6%), and 1 x coarse blank.
 External checks and blind resubmissions to an umpire laboratory are at a rate of 1 in 20 (5%), using an additional split at the pulp stage.
-The same pulps are used for external checks and blind resubmissions, which are submitted with anonymously packaged certified standards. - Analysis of QAQC results suggest sample assays are accurate. - Core samples are weighed, then dried at 60°C, weighed, then the entire sample is crushed to P95% -2 millimetres in a Boyd Crusher with rotary splitter.
-A 1.5 kilograms split of this material is then pulverised to P95% -200#. - Core samples are processed at Intertek's onsite sample preparation facility, approximately 200 grams pulverised material from each sample is transported direct from site to Intertek Jakarta for analyses. - All exploration drill samples are analysed for gold using 30 grams fire assay, ICP 4acid digestion with AAS finish, total sulphur (LECCO), sulphide sulphur, mercury by cold vapor method, and sequential copper analysis testing for acid and cyanide soluble copper. - Standard multi-element analyses are used with ICP OES that includes silver and common pathfinder minerals in epithermal and porphyry systems. - No adjustments or calibrations were made to any assay data used in reporting.
+The same pulps are used for external checks and blind resubmissions, which are submitted with anonymously packaged certified standards.
+Analysis of QAQC results suggest sample assays are accurate.
+Core samples are weighed, then dried at 60°C, weighed, then the entire sample is crushed to P95% -2 millimetres in a Boyd Crusher with rotary splitter.
+A 1.5 kilograms split of this material is then pulverised to P95% -200#.
+Core samples are processed at Intertek's onsite sample preparation facility, approximately 200 grams pulverised material from each sample is transported direct from site to Intertek Jakarta for analyses.
+All exploration drill samples are analysed for gold using 30 grams fire assay, ICP 4-acid digestion with AAS finish, total sulphur (LECCO), sulphide sulphur, mercury by cold vapor method, and sequential copper analysis testing for acid and cyanide soluble copper.
+Standard multi-element analyses are used with ICP OES that includes silver and common pathfinder minerals in epithermal and porphyry systems.
+No adjustments or calibrations were made to any assay data used in reporting.
+Drilling techniques Drill type (eg. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg. core diametre, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Diamond drilling method triple tube at sizes PQ3, HQ3, and NQ3.
+Where possible all core is orientated every run using a Reflex orientation tool.
+Down hole surveys are conducted with a Reflex camera every 25-30 metres down hole.
+All down hole tools are checked weekly.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Measures taken to maximise sample recovery Measurements of core loss and recovery are made at the drill rig, and entered into Geobank Database.
+Core is marked up relative to core blocks making allowance for any sections of lost core.